ronfrancisco24/Pennywise_Savings-Tracker/README.md

-# savings_2
+# Pennywise Savings Tracker

 A new Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a savings tracker that helps users keep track of their funds and reach their savings goal.

 A few resources to get you started if this is your first Flutter project: